mithril-security/blindai/docs/docs/deploy-on-premise.md

     ```

 !!! info
-    If you built this image locally you can allow debug by running with -e POLICY_ALLOW_DEBUG=true.
+    If you built this image locally you can allow debug by running with -e manifest_ALLOW_DEBUG=true.
 Building from sources is documented [here](advanced/build-from-sources/server.md)

 !!! warning
-    You should only allow debug if your policy.toml allows debug.
+    You should only allow debug if your manifest.toml allows debug.

-### Extract Policy and default TLS Certificate from the Hardware docker image
+### Extract manifest and default TLS Certificate from the Hardware docker image

-You can extract the policy directly from the prebuilt Docker Image using:
+You can extract the manifest directly from the prebuilt Docker Image using:

 === "Hardware mode"

     ```bash
-    docker run --rm mithrilsecuritysas/blindai-server:latest /bin/cat /root/policy.toml > policy.toml
+    docker run --rm mithrilsecuritysas/blindai-server:latest /bin/cat /root/manifest.toml > manifest.toml
     ```

 === "Hardware mode (Azure DCsv3 VMs)"

     ```bash
-    docker run --rm mithrilsecuritysas/blindai-server-dcsv3:latest /bin/cat /root/policy.toml > policy.toml
+    docker run --rm mithrilsecuritysas/blindai-server-dcsv3:latest /bin/cat /root/manifest.toml > manifest.toml
     ```

 You can also extract the default TLS certificate like this: